-- A significant number of the buildings, in particular listed buildings, have retained many of their traditional features and details. - Traditional roofscape and skyline due to retention of stone slate roofs and chimneys. - Buildings are generally well maintained and there are no vacant or seriously neglected buildings. - Many high quality stone boundary walls remain and are in good condition. - Key open spaces have not been developed. - Mature trees have been retained. - The survival of some historic street surfaces.
+- Listed buildings, in particular, have retained many of their traditional features and details. - Traditional roofscape and skyline due to retention of stone slate roofs and chimney stacks and chimney pots. - Buildings are generally well maintained and there are no seriously neglected buildings. - Mature trees and have been retained and key open spaces have not been developed.